FarmBera/web-server-image/README.md

 # Image Web Server

-A Simple Web Server for Discord Webhook
+A Simple CDN Server for Images